LarsBehrenberg/gb-content-copy/content/posts/top-10-greatest-british-painters.md

       In 1885, Queen Victoria created him a baronet, of Palace Gate, in the parish of St. Mary Abbot, Kensington, in the county of Middlesex, and of Saint Ouen, in the island of Jersey.
 He was the first artist to be honored with a hereditary title.
     buttonToggle: true
+    sideGalleryImages:
+      - imageUrl: /assets/john-everett-millais-self-portrait.jpg
+        imageTitle: Self-portrait by John Everett Millais in 1881
+      - imageUrl: /assets/john-everett-millais-mariana.jpg
+        imageTitle: '"Mariana" by John Everett Millais in 1851 '
+      - imageUrl: /assets/john-everett-millais-christ-in-his-parents-house.jpg
+        imageTitle: "\"Christ in the House of His Parents\" or \"The Carpenter's Shop\" by John Everett Millais in  1849–50."
   - textTitle: Alfred Sisley (1839-1899)
     text: >-
       ### Sisley was a landscape painter in the Impressionist Movement.
 His